After pipeline cyberextortion attempt, gasoline ticks higher - WTMJ

 Associated Press

-NEW YORK (AP) — Gasoline futures are ticking higher Monday following a cyberextortion attempt on a vital U.S. pipeline that carries fuel from the Gulf Coast to the Northeast.
+NEW YORK (AP) — A cyberattack on a major U.S. pipeline that led to a partial shutdown is raising concerns that supplies of gasoline, jet fuel and diesel could be disrupted in parts of the East Coast if the disruption continues.

-The Colonial Pipeline transports gasoline and other fuel through 10 states between Texas and New Jersey.
-It delivers roughly 45% of fuel consumed on the East Coast, according to the company.
+The Colonial Pipeline transports gasoline and other fuel through 10 states between Texas and New Jersey, delivering roughly 45% of fuel consumed on the East Coast, according to the company.

-Colonial Pipeline said Saturday that it had been hit by a ransomware attack and had halted all pipeline operations to deal with the threat.
-Two people close to the investigation said that the shutdown had been carried out by a criminal gang known as DarkSide that cultivates a Robin Hood image of stealing from corporations and giving a cut to charity.
+The Colonial Pipeline company, based in Georgia, said Saturday that it was hit by a ransomware attack and halted all pipeline operations to deal with the threat.

+Colonial is in the process of restarting portions of its network.
+It said Sunday that its main pipeline remained offline, but that some smaller lines were operational.
+However, the company has not said when it would completely restart the pipeline.

+“The time of the outage is now approaching critical levels and if it continues to remain down we do expect an increase in east coast gasoline and diesel prices,” said Debnil Chowdhury, IHS Markit Executive Director.
+The last time there was an outage of this magnitude was in 2016, he said, when gas prices rose 15 to 20 cents per gallon.
+But the Northeast had significantly more local refining capacity at that time, potentially intensifying any impact.

 The average U.S. price of regular-grade gasoline has jumped 6 cents over the past two weeks, to $3.02 per gallon, which is $1.05 higher than it was a year ago.
 Those year ago numbers are skewed somewhat because the nation was going into lockdown due to the pandemic.